rubienr/wacom/sh/readme.md

-# Yet another Wacom Tool
+# Yet another Wacom Tool**NOTE: The shell script variant is not maintained anymore.
+For newer features use the Python implementation**

 **NOTE: The shell script variant is not maintained anymore.
 For newer features use the Python implementation**

-Since the Wacom config UI in KDE Plasma and Gnome 2/3 perform very poor in defining a proper behaviour, this srtipting project aims to allow a more sophisticated way to configure a Wacom board.
+Since the Wacom config UI in KDE Plasma and Gnome 2/3 perform very poor in defining a proper behaviour, this scripting project aims to allow a more sophisticated way to configure a Wacom board.
 It is based on `xsetwacom` and `XBindKeys`.
 This tool also helps to visualize the pen pressure curve and the pen pressure (live plot) for adjustments.